kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-02-Accuracy-Precision-Recall.md

 $$precision = \frac{0}{0+1} = 0.0$$

 Now we are getting somewhere.
 So, based on precision, our model is not that good after all...
 But, when to use precision?
 If the number of
 *False Positives* are crucial to you, then you should use precision.
 For example, if your model predicts whether an email is a spam, you would be very concerned with the number of *False Positives* you have.
- Because a *False Positive* would mean that an email is a spam, and may be a user would miss a very important email because of that decision.
+ Because a *False Positive* would mean that an email is spam, and maybe a user would miss a very important email because of that decision.

 {% capture jumbotron-content %}